SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/PatternMatching.rst

 Swift provides a shorthand syntax for matching on optional values: the optional pattern.
-You can append a question mark (``?``) to a constant or variable name to match optionals that containing a value, and bind that value to the constant or variable.
+You can append a question mark (``?``) to a constant or variable name to match optionals that contain a value, and bind that value to the constant or variable.

-The following code is an easier way to express the code above, matching on an optional pattern ``score?`` instead of an enumeration pattern.
+The following code is an easier way to express the code above, matching on an optional pattern ``score?`` instead of an enumeration pattern:

 .. testcode:: patternMatchingOptional